Hawaiian Airlines Logo

 Hawaiian Airlines Logo 2017-present

 The design has become more sophisticated and detailed.
 The hibiscus flower is now realistic.
-The background flower is replaced with a circle with gradient color and looks more like the evening sun.
+The background flower is replaced with a circle with a gradient color and looks more like the evening sun.
 The girl’s hair is elegantly styled, and her attentive gaze is directed upwards.
 The company name is located under the icon.

 Hawaiian Airlines: Interesting Facts